 The bodies listed in Regulation 38.1 shall conduct a review of all incidents resulting in fatality and submit an incident report to World Sailing.

 World Sailing may request further investigation into any incident which results in a fatality or serious injury as defined in Regulation 38.1(c) of which it becomes aware.
-The bodies listed in Regulation 38.1 All stakeholders shall give all reasonable assistance to World Sailing if it conducts an investigation into an incident.
+The bodies listed in Regulation 38.1 All Participants shall give all reasonable assistance to World Sailing if it conducts an investigation into an incident.

 Current Position As above Reasons